HongjianTang/obsidian-ai-interface/README.md

 ## Developer API

-Other plugins can take advantage of the AI Interface Plugin’s centralized configuration and functionality.
+Other plugins can take advantage of the AI Interface Plugin's centralized configuration and functionality.
 Below is a summary of the available API.

 ### API Methods